jonjondev/myway-sinatra/README.md

 $ gem install myway-cli
 ```

-and you should be able to run any command with it using the `myway` prefix.
+and you should be able to run commands with it using the `myway` prefix.

 ## Running & Testing the Project